Skip to content

 Successful creators reinvest in their business.
 They treat expenses as investments.

-Every dollar spent on better equipment, education, or help should return multiples in increased revenue.
+Every dollar spent on better equipment, education, or support should return multiples in increased revenue.
 Successful creators see investment as leverage, not cost.

 Habit 7: They Protect Their Energy

-This one might seem counterintuitive after six habits about working hard.
+After six habits about working hard, this one surprises people.
 But the most successful creators we’ve worked with are also the most intentional about protecting their mental health.

 What this looks like:

-- Blocking toxic or disrespectful subscribers without guilt or second-guessing
+• Blocking toxic or disrespectful subscribers without guilt

-- A genuine support system — partners, friends who know, creator communities, therapists
+• A genuine support system — trusted friends, creator communities

 The creator economy has a burnout epidemic.
 The creators who earn consistently for years are the ones who pace themselves intelligently.
 This is a marathon with compounding returns — not a sprint with declining energy.